Model Order Reduction for Water Quality Dynamics: Introduction and Paper Contributions

 \item Classic MOR algorithms cannot ensure the stability of a reduced-order model, despite the stability of the underlying water quality dynamics.
 Thus, we propose two methods that guarantee that the reduced-order model is stable.
 The first method performs a stabilization process based on the standard MOR procedure while trying to maintain accuracy, and the second method simply adjusts a parameter in the standard MOR (i.e., BPOD) procedure.
 Moreover, the parameter adjustment has a clear physical interpretation for water quality dynamics, which is the largest travel time-step from booster stations to sensors. \item The obtained stable reduced-order models are then utilized as predictive models in MPC for a WDN.
 Our case study shows that the application of MPC to the reduced-order model produces similar control effects compared with the application of MPC to the full-order model, while the computational burden is significantly reduced. \end{enumerate}

 The rest of the paper is organized as follows.
 Section~\ref{sec:WDNModel} briefly describes control-oriented water quality modeling, then presents the full-order model in state-space form.
 The principle of MOR for the specific water quality modeling is given at the beginning of Section~\ref{sec:MOR}, followed by the fundamental procedures of various MOR methods and the corresponding discussions in Section~\ref{sec:comparsion}.
 Section~\ref{sec:stability} presents two methods to obtain a stable reduced-order model by adjusting the standard MOR procedures.
 Section~\ref{sec:casestudy} presents case studies that corroborate our proposed approach.
-Limitations of our methods and future research directions are given in Section~\ref{sec:limitations}.
+The paper also comes with a few limitations which are all acknowledged, jointly with future research directions, in Section~\ref{sec:limitations}.

 \textit{Paper's Notation.} Boldface characters represent matrices and vectors: $a$ is a scalar, $\m a$ is a vector, and $\m A$ is a matrix.
 Matrix $\m I$ denotes an identity matrix, whereas $\m 0_{m \times n}$ denotes a zero matrix with size $m$-by-$n$.
 The notation $\mathbb{R}$ denotes the set of real numbers, and the notations $\mathbb{R}^n$ and $\mathbb{R}^{m\times n}$ denote a column vector with $n$ elements and an $m$-by-$n$ matrix in $\mathbb{R}$.
 For any vector $\m x \in \mathbb{R}^{n}$, $\m x^{\top}$ is its transpose.
 For any two matrices $\m A$ and $\m B$ with same number of columns, the notation $\{\m A, \m B\}$ denotes $[\m A^\top \ \m B^\top]^\top$.
 The norm of $\m A$ is $\norm {\m A}_2$.
 The $i$-th singular value of $\m A$ is denoted by $\sigma_i$; a vector $\m \sigma(\m A)$ stands for all the singular values of $\m A$; the $k$-largest singular values of $\m A$ is denoted by vector $ \m \sigma^\downarrow_{k}(\m A)$.
 The $i$-th eigenvalue of $\m A$ is denoted by $\lambda_i$; $\m \sigma(\m A)$ stands for all the eigenvalues of $\m A$; the $k$-largest eigenvalues of $\m A$ is expressed by vector $\m \lambda^\downarrow_{k}(\m A)$.